Batsuit: DC animated universe

-Batman's physical appearance was revamped in The New Batman Adventures (1997–1999) with his second major Batsuit's colors darker overall and the utility belt here uses pouches that is a very pale light brown.
+Batman's physical appearance was revamped in The New Batman Adventures (1997–1999) with his second major Batsuit's colors darker overall and the utility belt here uses light brown pouches.
 His gloves also have extended scallops and retractable claws, and his chest emblem was changed into a complete bat without the yellow ellipse.
 There were fewer highlights on the cape and cowl that were now dark gray and the cape itself was redesigned to always reach over his shoulders, even when it is not covering his entire body below the head and the tights were also changed to a dark gray.
+This suit is equipped with a parachute in preparation of Batman is unable to use his grapnel when falling.
 Overall, it resembles the Batsuit used in Batman: Year One.
 This design was re-used in the crossovers with Superman: The Animated Series and Static Shock, as well as the feature film Batman: Mystery of the Batwoman (2003) and the flashback sequence in Batman Beyond: Return of the Joker (2000).